 In Maryland, drivers can obtain their full drivers license at the age of 18.

 Maryland requires you to renew your license every 5 years.
 There are additional provisions for older drivers:

 The state of Maryland enforces increased penalties for speeding violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Work Zone Enhancements can be enforced even if workers are not present as long as road work signs are posted.
 In Maryland, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
 Driving while above the legal limit is called Driving Under the Influence.
 Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Maryland, driving with a BAC above 0.15% will trigger automatic enhanced minimum penalties.

 Cellphones and other handheld devices are banned while driving in most states.
 In Maryland, hand-held devices such as phones and mp3 player are banned for all drivers, regardless of age.
 Hands-free interaction with cellphones is allowed.

 Texting while driving is banned in Maryland.
 Texting while driving is concidered a primary offense.
 This means that you can be pulled over with texting as the only offense.
 In Maryland, distracted driving is listed as a category on police crash report forms.

 Maryland requires seabelt use.
 Seatbelt enforcement is concidered primary, meaning you can be pulled over for not wearing a seatbelt.
 The fine for a seatbelt law violation in Maryland is $50.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.